 Once you move out of the house, you’re off the insurance policy.

-This article will describe how auto insurance coverage works and offer advice on insurance for teens and young adults.
+This article will describe how auto insurance coverage works for dependents and offer advice on insurance for teens and young adults.

-If you’re ready to get off your parents’ policy and start your own auto insurance policy, the most important thing you can do is compare your options.
-Car insurance is a major purchase, and buying insurance isn’t always straightforward.
-We’ll make a few recommendations for best car insurance companies below.
+If you’re ready to get off your parents’ car insurance policy and start your own policy, the most important thing you can do is compare your options.
+Car insurance is a major purchase, and coverage isn’t always straightforward.
+We’ll make a few recommendations for the best car insurance companies below.

 In this article: